jbeck018/howlerops/docs/PHASE_6_INTEGRATION_GUIDE.md

 # Phase 6: Quick Integration Guide

-This guide helps you integrate the onboarding and tutorial system into SQL Studio.
+This guide helps you integrate the onboarding and tutorial system into Howlerops.

 ## Step 1: Install Dependencies